hbs-guidance/draft-hbs-state/draft-wiggers-hbs-state.md

 time-based state management system can be recovered by using this information to bring online a new device in the next time window.
 This approach MAY also be used as a recovery mechanism in the case of (suspected) state consistency problems during a time window.
-However, the operator MUST not allow new signatures to be produced before the new time window starts, unless they know the exact state at which the previous device became unavailable and are able to set up the new device accordingly.
+However, the operator MUST NOT allow new signatures to be produced before the new time window starts, unless they know the exact state at which the previous device became unavailable and are able to set up the new device accordingly.
 Waiting until the start of the next time